maciejwalega17/mapa_czystyjs/README.md

 It seems to work better on phones.
 Alternative to it could be using the google maps API for getting the location too, might add that branch in future too.

+The API key is restricted to work only on github adress.

 You can see the app on https://maciejwalega17.github.io/mapa_czystyjs/